 A mobile user experience differs from a desktop one, it’s a well-known fact 💁♀️.
-So when creating popups, it’s crucial to take into account their mobile-friendliness to convert users and not irritate them.
+So when creating a mobile popup, it’s crucial to take its compatibility with these devices into account so that you can convert users and not irritate them.

-The main dissimilarity between desktop and mobile popups is that the latter has much less space.
+The main dissimilarity between a desktop popup and a mobile one is that the latter has much less space.
 In other words, you need to fit all you want to say into a small square and at the same time encourage a user to take an action.
 The rule here is simple, less is more.

-Nailing your mobile popup design will result in an increased number of email leads and make Google happy with your mobile-friendly website (yes, the search engine pays huge attention to mobile UX).
+Nailing your design in this context will result in a boosted mailing list and make Google happy with your mobile-friendly website (yes, the search engine pays huge attention to mobile UX).

-From this article, you can learn about the importance of mobile popups and the best practices on how to use them for marketers.
-Follow these simple tips to improve your conversion rate and have a chance to get to the top of Google search.
+From this article, you can learn about the importance of popups for portable devices and the best practices on how to use them for marketers.
+Follow these simple tips to improve your conversion rate and have a chance to get to the top of the Google search.

 Why use mobile popups?

 Have you heard the news?
 There are 6.6 billion mobile visitors around the world and this number is growing irreversibly.
 Probably, every time you go to a restaurant or ride a bus, you see people fixed on their phones, scrolling their favorite websites – Facebook, Instagram, TikTok — or looking for just the perfect product to buy.
 There is no better device to consume it all on rather than our phones.

 It means that mobile popup campaigns have huge potential to help you reach your target audience.